 According to a study, customer journeys render actual predictions of customer satisfaction and churn by up to 30-40%.
 Brands that analyze the buyer journey and effectively communicate at the critical touchpoints have more happy customers and less probability to churn.

-The right customer journey analytics solution will give brands the audience insights in terms of the clearer picture, so that you know the persona and signature shopping style of your customers, what their mission and goals are of their shopping trips, and which channels they are utilizing to interact with your brand at every step of their customer journey.
+The right customer journey analytics solution will give brands the audience insights in terms of the clearer picture so that you know the customer persona and their signature shopping style, what their mission and goals are of their shopping trips, and which channels they are utilizing to interact with your brand at every step of their customer journey.

 6. Be Agile, A/B Test, Refine, Reject, Repeat And Learn As Fast As Possible